 The university of Oxford, Nuffield department of clinical medicine found a strong relation between the risk of developing cataracts and our diet, with vegetarians and vegans being at the lowest risk.

 Healthy eating as a vegetarian.

 According to the NHS Live Well website to achieve a healthy balanced diet as a vegetarian, people need to:

-- Eat a variety of fruit and veg every day – Like everyone, vegetarians should make sure they try and eat at least 5 80g portions of fresh, frozen, canned, dried or juiced fruit and veg a day.
+Like everyone.
+Vegetarians should make sure they try and eat at least 5 80g portions of fresh, frozen, canned, dried or juiced fruit and veg a day.

-- Base meals on starchy carbohydrates – such as potatoes, bread, cereals, rice and pasta, which should ideally make up about a third of the food you eat.
-Starchy foods are a good source of energy and the main source of a range of nutrients, they contain fibre, calcium, iron and B vitamins as well as starch.
+Such as potatoes, bread, cereals, rice and pasta.
+Which should ideally make up about a third of the food you eat.
+Starchy foods are a good source of energy and the main source of a range of nutrients.
+They contain fibre, calcium, iron and B vitamins as well as starch.

-- Limit foods high in fat, salt and sugar – Cut down your intake on foods high in fat, salt or sugar like fast food (such as cream, chocolate, crisps, biscuits, pastries, ice cream, cakes and puddings).
+Cut down your intake on foods high in fat.
+Salt or sugar like fast food (such as cream, chocolate, crisps, biscuits, pastries, ice cream, cakes and puddings).

 Want to give a veggie diet a go?